-If you consider electricity as though it is water:
+If you consider electric energy as though it is water:

 - Power = Gallons per minute.
-This goes to zero if you stop using water.
+The power (water flow) goes to zero if you stop using water.

 - Energy = Total gallons consumed.
 This is what you are billed for.
 Even if you stop using more water, your total stays the same, it just doesn’t get any higher.